buraksekili/tyk-docs/tyk-docs/content/shared/mdcb-config.md

 EV: <b>TYK_MDCB_SERVEROPTIONS.CIPHERS</b><br />
 Type: `[]string`<br />

-Is the list of names supported cipher suites (IANA) for TLS versions up to TLS 1.2.
+This is the list of the supported cipher suites (IANA) for TLS versions up to TLS 1.2.
 This defaults to a list of secure cipher suites.

 ### security.private_certificate_encoding_secret
 EV: <b>TYK_MDCB_SECURITY.PRIVATECERTIFICATEENCODINGSECRET</b><br />